ecmwf/grib-check/docs/checkdocs.md

-## Adding a new GRIB type
+## Adding a new GRIB convention

-To explain how to add a new GRIB type, we'll walk through a scenario where we introduce a project called "destine".
+To explain how to add a new GRIB convention, we'll walk through a scenario where we introduce a project called "destine".
-This project will inherit the WMO checks and define additional custom restrictions.
+This project will inherit the WMO checks and define additional custom checks.
+Starting with the WMO checks is a good idea because they represent a universal set of checks that apply to all GRIB messages.
+By extending them, you begin with a solid foundation.

 Add a new file called `checker/Destiny.py` and derive the `Destiny` class from `Wmo`.
 This way, you gain access to many predefined checks like `point_in_time`, `basic_checks`, and `given_level`.